daneroo/im-penrose/packages/document-site/dynamic-client-grapql-subscriptions/README.md

 ## Dependencies

-These were added for graphql query/subscriptions
+These were added for graphql query/subscriptions.
+_The `grapql` package itself is already included in gatsby._

 ```bash
 npm install \